-For consumers, NCUA’s MyCreditUnion.gov website offers regularly updated information on protecting their finances, including how to be smart online.
+For consumers, NCUA’s MyCreditUnion.gov website offers regularly updated information on protecting their finances.

 During National Cybersecurity Awareness Month, NCUA will regularly post tips and best practices on Facebook and Twitter to help credit unions and members keep their information secure.